-7 Conclusion and Implications for Future Work
+8 Conclusion Future Work

 In this paper, we outlined the domain analysis for and the design of Composer, an application to visualize and compare patient cohorts and their physical function trajectories.
-This tool was developed in collaboration with domain experts from the Orthopaedic Research Center at the University of Utah, with their current research in the efficacy of PROMIS scores to evaluate physical function of patients with lower back conditions.
-Composer is still in development, with progressive iterations made in response to feedback received from meetings with collaborators.
-As we develop Composer beyond its proof-of-concept stage, we intend to integrate the tool with our collaborator's EHR database.
+This tool was developed in collaboration with domain experts from the Orthopedic Research Center at the University of Utah, with their current research in the efficacy of PROMIS scores to evaluate physical function of patients with lower back conditions.
+Immediate development of the tool will focus on addressing the limitations described in the previous section.
 In the near future, we plan to provide a more extensive statistical breakdown of cohort medical history with the inclusion of ICD codes.
 As distributions of events and attributes become more explicit, users will be able to apply more accurate filtering constraints to define cohorts.
 Additionally, we plan to provide more control of the CPT filter codes as they appear within the patient record, and inclusion of sequence specific event filters.
-As recent literature has shown, medical event sequences can provide important clues on patient outcomes.
+As recent literature has shown, medical event sequences can provide important clues on patient outcomes [8, 5, 19].
+Currently, target patient outcomes are interpreted implicitly by evaluating score trajectories of a body of similar patients.
+We intend to improve interpretation of target patient outcomes through explicit data-driven forecasting of score trajectories using a larger patient sample, informed by previous work from Buono et al. [22].
+Composer's initial development targets Orthopedic patient comparisons and evaluation, we expect to be able to generalize it to other cases where outcome measures over time are the subject of the analysis.
+We also anticipate that our cohort definition interface could be applied in an even broader context.
+The long term goal for Composer is the addition of an interface for shared decision making in which insight from exploration in the current interface could be translated into visualizations that would facilitate the explanation of treatment choices and potential outcomes to the patient, and the integration of other measures, such as cost.
+As previously mentioned, we also plan a clinical evaluation of the tool.